SaraHusain/SaraHusain.github.io/README.md

 # Connect Four - Project 1

-* explanations of the technologies used
+# Explanations of the technologies used
 * the project is created with HTML, CSS, and JavaScript.
 * HTML is used to create the basic layout excluding the game board.
 CSS is used to style all the elements in the project.
 JavaScript creates the game board and all functionalities/ actions of the game (the interactivity part).
 * used normalize CDN stylesheet and Google Fonts.

-* the approach taken
+# The approach taken
 * the game board is fully generated using JavaScript.
 * the pieces are placed by adding a specific class to the chosen spot on the board.
 * the JavaScript code checks for 4 pieces of the same color in all angles using for loops and if statements.